Nigeria’s churches will not stay silent during violence, leader says

 Deadly attacks have been carried out on an almost daily basis in central and northern-eastern States of Nigeria.
-On the night of March 8, three churches were burnt down to ashes in an attack attributed to Boko Haram in Fota town, in the Gombi Local Government area of Adamawa state.
+On the night of March 8, three churches were burnt down to ashes in an attack attributed to an extremist group that is located primarily in Northern Nigeria in Fota town, in the Gombi Local Government area of Adamawa state.

-The attackers, suspected to be from the militant Islamic Boko Haram insurgency, also burnt down a police station and killed seven police men before moving to the churches, said Rev. Lawrence Dim, a Catholic priest in the area.
+The attackers, suspected to be from the militant Islamic an extremist group that is located primarily in Northern Nigeria insurgency, also burnt down a police station and killed seven police men before moving to the churches, said Rev. Lawrence Dim, a Catholic priest in the area.

 “Many of the people have fled the area, but [the attackers] burnt down three churches: there is EYN and LCCN Churches and one other church.
 They also injured some people and killed some,” Dim told World Watch Monitor, though he did not estimate the number of victims.

 On Feb.
-26, at least 14 people were killed in coordinated attacks by heavily armed Boko Haram fighters on Kirchinga, Michika and Shuwa villages in Adamawa State.
+26, at least 14 people were killed in coordinated attacks by heavily armed an extremist group that is located primarily in Northern Nigeria fighters on Kirchinga, Michika and Shuwa villages in Adamawa State.
 Many properties including three Catholic churches were set on fire.
 More than 400 were killed in Borno, Adamawa and Yobe states in February.

 In Central Nigeria, widely called the Middle belt, the predominantly Christian Berom community has sustained heavy lost following increasing attacks by suspected The Fulani are a large ethnic group in West Africa.
 A third of all Fulani people are pastoralists, making them the largest nomadic community in the world. herdsmen.